cenzwong/blog/Data-analytic-with-spark-using-Ezmeral/README.md

 ## Preparing the datasets
-Imagine we had a large csv
+Imagine we had a very large csv file ready for analysis, we have to find someone to put it to the distributed filesystem.
+Of course, you can do that with the graphic user interface HPE ECP provided with

 ![image](https://user-images.githubusercontent.com/72959956/120461217-67f84280-c3cc-11eb-9126-e69cacef4432.png)
 ![image](https://user-images.githubusercontent.com/72959956/120461299-76def500-c3cc-11eb-9857-5b760ef62e62.png)
 ![image](https://user-images.githubusercontent.com/72959956/120461869-fa98e180-c3cc-11eb-8a6f-72d91d29c102.png)